 Park Scholars are selected on the basis of academic merit, exemplary character, exceptional potential for leadership, and the sense of promise that they may one day make contributions of enduring importance to the betterment of the human condition.
 The goal of the selection process is to identify young people who demonstrate high academic achievement and leadership, as well as those with unusual aptitudes, uncommon talents and special gifts of creativity or entrepreneurial acumen.
 Financial need is not a consideration.

 At every stage of the selection process, the Park Scholarships selection committees evaluate candidates on four criteria: scholarship, leadership, service, and character.
 The Selection Committee considers demonstrated achievement as well as evidence of future potential.
 Students selected as Park Scholars exhibit the following behaviors:

 - Desire to master subjects and seek learning experiences outside the classroom;

-- Take the most challenging courses available at their high schools;
+- Take courses that are among the most challenging at their school;

 - Are curious.

-- Listen well and influence and support others by setting good examples; and
+- Influence and support others by setting good examples; and

 - Take risks and champion new, original ideas.